joon1206/pcl_implant/README.md

 - outputs (CSV, plots)
 - model assumptions, link to docs
 - how to cite (if it comes to that, but I doubt it)
+- teammate introductions and bios
+-

+add more if necessary.
+I have a repo structure written down in my notebook.